Call our licensed agents toll free 844.855.0163

 • The average home insurance cost in Maryland is $1,630 a year, making it one of the least expensive states for home insurance.

-• Home insurance policies require the addition of a hurricane or windstorm deductible in some areas.
+• Home insurance policies require the addition of a hurricane or windstorm deductible in some areas, which can affect rates.

 Best home insurance companies in Maryland

-However, to simplify your insurance search, we rated the best homeowners insurance companies in Maryland based on a few simple but important factors: average rates, AM Best financial stability scores and NAIC complaint ratio.
+We rated Maryland's best homeowners insurance companies based on a few important factors: average rates, AM Best financial stability scores and NAIC complaint ratio.
 We created a score out of five based on these factors.

-USAA is the best home insurance company in Maryland based on our ranking, however, it caters only to military families.
-For the general public, Geico.
+USAA is Maryland's best home insurance company based on our ranking; however, it caters only to military families.
+For the general public, State Farm is the best home insurance company.

 Best home insurance companies in Maryland